Mahboob-Attar/DataSceince-Internship-ExactSpace/README.md

 - **Anomaly detection**
 - **Short-term forecasting**

-> All code, datasets, and outputs are in the `Task1/` folder.
+All code, datasets, and outputs are in the `Task1/` folder.
-> (Separate README available inside `Task1/` for detailed instructions.)
+A **separate README** inside the folder contains detailed instructions.

 ---